SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/inactive-guest-users.md

 # Inactive Guest Users

+{% hint style="information" %}
+Security and Complaince checks for Inactive Guest Users are available in the XXXX plan and above.
+{% endhint %}

 On the Security & Compliance Checks section dashboard, click the **Inactive Guest Users** button to see the report.

 The Inactive Guest Users screen opens, showing a list of all **users that have not been active for a significant period of time**.